express-tools/restlog/README.md

 })
 ```

-In Aws Athena...
+Afetr query in Aws Athena...

 ![athena query](Screenshot3.png "athena show aggregation")

 ## Notes
 * **Rest.log** was writen in 6.\x.\x node version and uses features available from this release.
 * **Rest.log** was writen to work with expressjs.

 ## Roadmap
-* refac code in modules
+* Refac code in modules
-* test coverage in 70%
+* Test coverage in 70%